 Expulsion

+Hearing and Records Required (continued)

+Within thirty (30) days prior to the end of a student’s expulsion, the Board shall review the details of the expulsion and current factors and circumstances, including if ending the expulsion will substantially disrupt the education process or constitute a threat to the safety of students or school staff, to determine if the expulsion shall be extended for a period not to exceed twelve (12) months.
+The expulsion review process shall be used prior to the end of each expulsion period until the Board ends the expulsion or the student is no longer subject to compulsory attendance under KRS 159.010.

 Due Process Required

-A written statement of the specific charges and grounds for expulsion shall be presented to the pupil and the parents/ guardians at least three (3) days in advance of the expulsion hearing.
-The pupil shall be provided with the names of any witnesses who will present testimony.
+A written statement of the specific charges and grounds for expulsion shall be presented to the student and the parents/ guardians at least three (3) days in advance of the expulsion hearing.
+The student shall be provided with the names of any witnesses who will present testimony.

-During the hearing, the pupil, the parents/guardians, lay advisors and/or legal counsel will have the opportunity to present a defense through oral or written testimony.
+During the hearing, the student, the parents/guardians, lay advisors and/or legal counsel will have the opportunity to present a defense through oral or written testimony.
 Such testimony may include an introduction of witnesses who appear on the student's behalf.

 If lay advisors and/or legal counsel are to appear, the Board must be notified in advance of the hearing.